 You know what they say about first impressions…

-Watch the Titles! on Tour – We compiled a one-hour screening program for cinemas featuring a selection of title sequences made between 2005 and 2010.
-The program toured cinemas in The Netherlands and was screened at festivals around the world, including Lowlands.
+Watch the Titles! on Tour – A one-hour screening program featuring a selection of title sequences made between 2005 and 2010.
+The program toured cinemas in The Netherlands and was screened at festivals around the world.

 Watch the Titles!
-DVD – This two-DVD set featured 38 title sequences and 9 short documentaries about title designers working in L.A., London, Berlin, and Amsterdam.
+DVD – This two-DVD set features 38 title sequences and 9 short documentaries about title designers working in L.A., London, Berlin, and Amsterdam.

-Forget the Film, Watch the Titles at MU – An exhibition at the MU Gallery in Eindhoven, The Netherlands (Dec.
-2009 – Jan.
-2010).
+Forget the Film, Watch the Titles at MU – An exhibition in Eindhoven, The Netherlands (December 2009 – January 2010).
 The show featured over 30 title sequences in five themed programs.
-And MU hosted an event with special guests, Nic Benns and Miki Kato of Momoco and others.
+MU hosted an event with special guests, Nic Benns and Miki Kato of Momoco and others.

 Cinema.nl – We blogged about title design regularly for this comprehensive Dutch online film resource.